 These microservices will speed the development process, and will also benefit end users by allowing them to use familiar tools in multiple applications.
 A physician, for example, will be able to use a single messaging interface as they communicate with patients across several different apps.

 Semantic interoperability allows different systems to seamlessly exchange data while preserving its meaning.
-This is one of the most challenging pieces of the health data puzzle, and is one that we continue to invest in as the Connected Health Interoperability Platform evolves.
+This is one of the most challenging pieces of the health data puzzle, and is one that we continue to invest in as Health Stack evolves.